MP

 6. Do one thing well first

 When we start out blogging, we think we need to do everything.
 The opposite is true.
-If monetization is your priority, the smartest thing you can do is get good at 1 affiliate program and 1 social media platform.
-When you keep your focus narrow, it’s much easier to learn what you’re doing wrong – and what you need to improve.
+If monetization is your priority, the smartest thing you can do is get good at one affiliate program and one social media platform.

 Different affiliate programs require different strategies.
-You don’t have the knowledge or the time when you first start to actually understand all those different strategies, let alone implement them.
+You don’t have the knowledge or the time when you first start to understand all those different strategies, let alone implement them.

 Suppose you want to write about blogging (and use affiliate links for web hosting, for example), personal finance (and link to courses) while also writing about the best amazon organization essentials.
 In that case, you’re making it unnecessarily hard on yourself.